Frequently Asked Questions (FAQ)

-- Your Tax Statement will include details of the number of days you have been covered by an appropriate level of Private Hospital Cover during the last financial year with Emergency Services Health.
+Your Tax Statement will include details of the number of days you have been covered by an appropriate level of Private Hospital Cover during the last financial year with us.
 The ATO uses this information when assessing if you will be subject to the Medicare Levy Surcharge.

 If you have any questions about the Australian Government Rebate on private health insurance, please call the Australian Tax Office helpline on 132 861.

 Q. What is the Medicare Levy Surcharge (MLS)?

 The Medicare Levy Surcharge (MLS) is a government incentive to encourage individuals to take out private hospital cover and is an additional payment incurred on top of the Medicare Levy that most Australians have to pay.
 You will only be impacted by the MLS if your income (as assessed by the ATO for this purpose) is over $93,000 for singles or $186,000 for families or couples and you don’t have an appropriate level of private hospital cover.
 Depending on your income, the MLS ranges between 1 to 1.5% of your income, on top of the 2% Medicare Levy.
 For more information view our help guide on the Medicare Levy Surcharge.

 Q. How do I get a copy of my Lifetime Health Cover (LHC) Statement for my tax return?

 You don’t need an updated LHC Statement to complete your annual tax return, but we’re happy to provide this information on request.
 Please email [email protected] or call 1800 603 603.